AdaCore/learn/books/Ada_For_The_CPP_Java_Developer/chapters/05_Type_System.rst

    type Business_Day is new Day range Monday ..
 Friday;
    type Weekend_Day is new Day range Saturday ..
 Sunday;

 Since these are new types, implicit conversions are not allowed.
 In this case, it's more natural to create a new set of constraints for the same type, instead of making completely new ones.
-This is the idea behind `subtypes' in Ada.
+This is the idea behind *subtypes* in Ada.
 A subtype is a type with optional additional constraints.
 For example:

 .. code-block:: ada